 WorkAbility III strives to bridge gaps by working with DOR, DOR students, Accessible Education Center students, private and public employers and other non-profit service providers.
 DOR offices from the San Jose District have opportunities to utilize WAIII services for their clients.
-Occasionally, referrals may be received from DOR offices in Salinas and Monterey.
+Occasionally, referrals may be received from DOR offices outside of the San Jose District.
 WorkAbility III develops vocational plans to address the individual's skills, abilities and interests while meeting the needs of local employers.

 - Access to screened and qualified applicants